 2. Shivanasamudra Falls.
 Shivanasamudra Falls is perhaps one of the most beautiful waterfalls to be encountered in one's lifetime.
 These twin waterfalls named Barachukki Falls and the Gaganchukki Falls had the first Asian Hydroelectric Power Project set up in the early 1900s.
 The gushing speed at which the waterfall from here is simply amazing to witness.
 Read More

 3. Sri Saumyakeshava Temple.
 Constructed in the 12th century, the Sri Saumyakeshava Temple was constructed by the rulers of Holsaya dynasty.
 Being a history buff, the temple is a great place to explore.

 4. St. Joseph Church.
 If you are a religious person then you will surely like visiting St. Joseph Church.
 The aura and charm of this place will help you discover yourself and find clarity in life.
 It is always good to find some good contemplative time for yourself, isn’t it?

 5. Basaralu Temple.
 This temple was constructed by Harihara Dhannayaka, during the rule of Hoysala Empire King Vira Narsimha II.
 It is majorly dedicated to the Hindu God Shiva.
 And owing to its incredible significance, it comes under the protection of the Archaeological Survey of India.

 By Air.
 There are no direct flights to Mandya.
-However, you can take a flight to Mysore and then after deboarding your flight, you would need to take a cab or some other means of transportation to reach here as you would need to further cover a distance of around 140-150 km.
+However, you can take a flight to Mysore Airport (MYQ) and from there, take a cab or some other means of transportation to reach Mandya as you would need to further cover a distance of around 140-150 km.